GillesMyny1/bot-gif-tempo/README.md

 - Node.js and npm installed on your machine.
 - A Spotify Developer account with a registered application to obtain the `CLIENT_ID`, `CLIENT_SECRET`, and `REDIRECT_URI`.

+### Spotify Developer App

+To create your app in Spotify Developer at `https://developer.spotify.com/dashboard`, hit `Create App`, fill in required informatation.
+- Name the app
+- Describe the app
+- Redirect URIs must contain `http://localhost:3000/callback` when running this locally.

 ### Installation

 1. **Clone the Repository**